2023

 Too much isolation takes it toll eventually so in Apr 2010, out of sheer desperation, I embarked on a "World Tour".
 I spent a month in Brighton for the Festival, a month in Amsterdam where things turned surreal, four crazy months in Berlin ending up in Benalmadena, Spain in Dec where I saw out the year.
 To say things didn't turn out the way I planned would be putting it mildly but it was a life changing experience nonetheless.
 I produced 4 vlogs in Brighton and "The Amsterdam Trip", "T.I.S.
 Things I've Seen" and "Sonata De Los Estorninos" videos encapsulate the rest of my journey.

 Following the end of Seeing Red Records in 2008 and other issues that ultimately led to a personal crisis point in my life I moved to the solitude of Gurranreigh in West Cork.
 In isolation I wrote and recorded songs and instrumentals for an EP called "The Voices In My Head" which I released in 2009.
-A failed tour later and I retired back into the wilds, took up gardening and
+A failed tour later and I retired back into the wilds, took up gardening and that was also the time I began photographing & making videos.
+That was 10 years ago and it's been quite the Rollercoaster ever since!

 After "SkinSong" I delved into the World of meditation music.
 The practice of Meditation was something that had come into my life a few years earlier and I was listening to a lot of ambient/meditative music at that time so I felt drawn to giving it a go.
 "Aura" was the cd that emerged from that endeavour and it was very well received.
 I also ran a weekly guided meditation to the music in Cork city during that year.